Top 10 cars with the biggest boots 2022

 As VW’s flagship SUV, the Touareg carries all of the latest technology, including a massive 15-inch touchscreen that does away with all physical buttons.
 Voice and gesture control is included too, so you don’t have to take your eyes off the road.
-If you’re after a premium VW Group seven-seat SUV with a large boot, take a look at the Audi Q7 and its 770-litre boot.
+If you like the sound of the Toureg but really need those extra seats, take a look at the seven-seater Audi Q7 and its 770-litre boot.

 With all seats up, the boot remains large enough for a weekly shop, but flip the third row down and you’ll have 780 litres of space at your disposal.
-The Peugeot 5008 also excels thanks to its eye-catching interior and comfortable ride.
+The Peugeot 5008 also excels thanks to its futuristically designed interior, high level of standard equipment and comfortable ride.
 No wonder it’s one of our favourite seven-seater cars.

 Top 10 best cars with three ISOFIX points 2022